BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 The command prompt in R is `>`, which should appear at the beginning of every line that is ready to accept a new command.
 If you see a plus sign `+`, R is expecting you to complete a command.
 It's probably because you forgot to close your parentheses.
 If entering `)` doesn't work, you can try hitting `esc` on your keyboard (although sometimes RStudio crashes).

-One of the benefits of working in RStudio is that you can create projects that will help keep your files and preferences consistent between work sessions.
+One of the benefits of working in RStudio is that you can create projects that will help keep your files and preferences organized and consistent between work sessions.
 To create a project got to File->New Project, choose New directory, then Empty Project.
 Name your new directory `BoinformaticsR` and select the Desktop for its placement.
 This is your working directory today with path `~/BioinformaticsR`).
 Click Create Project and you'll see `BioinformaticsR.Rproj` listed in the lower right window.
+By default, RStudio will automatically create a file named `.Rhistory` to save all commands you enter (think of this as a backup).

 Go to the upper left of the screen and select File->New File->R script; you'll see it appear in a new window in the upper left side of the program.
 Save it and name it `myscript.R`.
 R scripts end in `.R`, just like Unix scripts end in `.sh`.